 What's the best media streaming device?
 Here's our top choice and 9 runners-up

 Finding the best media streaming device depends on a lot of factors.
-If your priority is a low cost, or gaming, or 4K streaming, or portability, or just a really cool remote control, that can have a huge impact on which device is right for you.
+If your priority is a low cost, gaming, 4K streaming, portability, or just a cool remote control, that can have a significant impact on which device is suitable for you.

 Still, there are some basic functions you need to rely on, like access to all the major streaming services, a usable interface, and a price that matches the quality of the device.
 That’s why we’ve looked at all the major players to crown one winner as the best media streaming device on the market.
 If it doesn’t meet your needs, though, we also have nine runners-up that all excel in different ways.

 Whether you just want a quick way to your favorite Netflix and Hulu shows or something with enough power to make the most of your home theater, this list should have you pretty well covered.

 The best media streaming device is Chromecast with Google TV HD or 4K

 While Chromecast virtually revolutionized how we manage streaming content on our screens, the casting device has lost much of the market share in recent years due to increased competition from Roku, Apple, and Amazon.
 Enter the Chromecast with Google TV, an evolution of the Chromecast that goes beyond just casting content from your phone.
 While it can still cast, the big change here is the Chromecast now has a full remote and a new UI called Google TV.
 This interface runs on top of the Android TV platform and lets you stream content from Netflix, Apple TV, YouTube, Disney Plus, Sling TV, Hulu, Amazon Prime Video, and more.